HaakonWiland/Notes/Hackthebox/CWES/SQLi.md

 **In-band:**
 - Output of the new query is printed to the front end, making it easier to debug if our query works.

-- **Union Based**: We may have to spesify where the query output is to be printed.
+- **Union Based**: We may have to spesify where the query output is to be printed.  -> This is the only type explored in this module
 - **Error based**: When we can get the SQL errors in the front-end, so we can intentionally create queries that generate errors.

 **Blind:**